Art & Dementia

 Includes basic materials

 This program is limited to a small group of up to eight people with dementia or mild cognitive impairment and their carers.
-Carers must stay with their person during the program to take care of any health issues that may arise.
+Carers must stay during the program to take care of any personal issues that may arise.